sivameetsu/linux-learns/dockercustom_https.md

 docker run -d -p 8080:80 --name apache napache:v1.0
 ```
 ---

-add your domanin on your base machine host section
+Add your domain to the host section of your base computer.

 ```
 sudo vim /etc/hosts